 To help you manage pain after surgery, you will be given pain medication.
 You may be given oral pain medication on a regular schedule.
 If the medication isn’t controlling your pain, tell your nurse.
 In certain cases, you will give yourself pain medication through a PCA (patient-controlled analgesia) pump.
 This pump allows you to push a button to receive a safe dose of pain medication.
 The medication is delivered through an IV line.
 You can only receive a certain amount of medication each hour, so you cannot get too much.

 You will have some fluid in your lungs after the breathing tube is removed.
 If this fluid collects in your lungs you could develop pneumonia.
 To prevent pneumonia, a respiratory therapist or nurse will help you learn deep breathing and coughing exercises.
 Do these exercises as instructed.
-During coughing exercises, you may have chest pain.
-If you do, tell your nurse.
-Pain medications can help make these exercises easier to do.
 Holding a pillow tightly to your chest when you do your coughing exercises also helps.
 For breathing exercises, you may use a device called an incentive spirometer.
 Using this device helps your lungs recover.
-You will likely have pain medications to help you breath more comfortably.
 There might be phlegm or secretions in your throat, especially if you smoke.
 It can sometimes be difficult to get the phlegm or secretions out of your throat, but it is very important to do so.

 Once the breathing tube is out and your vital signs are stable, a nurse or physical therapist will help you start moving around.
 This will happen early in your recovery while you are still in the ICU.
 Moving around improves circulation, decreases soreness and helps prevent blood clots and pneumonia.
 You may start by just sitting on the edge of the bed or moving with assistance from the bed into a chair.
 When you’re well enough, a staff member will help you get up and walk.
 At first, you will become tired easily.
 Tell the nurse if you feel dizzy or can’t breathe.